Key Takeaways

 We gather our index data from a combination of reputable sources, including, but not limited to, Wilshire, Lipper, and index websites.

 The S&P 1500 Index is comprised of the S&P 500, MidCap 400, and SmallCap 600, which together represent approximately 90% of the U.S. equity market.
-The S&P 500 Index is an unmanaged index of 500 selected common stocks, most of which are listed on the New York Stock Exchange.
-The index is adjusted for dividends, weighted towards stocks with large market capitalizations and represents approximately two-thirds of the total market value of all domestic common stocks.
 Investments cannot be made directly in an index.

 All-Cap SMA Portfolio